BrenPatF/powershell_utils/MDUtils/README.md

 ## Installation
 [&uarr; In This README...](#in-this-readme)<br />

-To install MDUtils open a powershell window in the install folder below MDUtils, and execute as follows:
+To install MDUtils open a powershell window in the MDUtils root folder, and execute as follows:
 ```
 $ .\Install-MDUtils
 ```